E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 ## Key Takeaways

+- Cisco IOS uses VTY lines for remote CLI sessions
-- Telnet and SSH both provide remote CLI access through VTY lines
+- Telnet and SSH can use the same VTY lines
-- VTY lines require an authentication method before remote users can log in
+- Telnet only needs the VTY lines to have an authentication method
+- `password` plus `login` provides simple VTY password authentication
-- Telnet does not specifically require a local username database
+- This method does not require a username
+- A local account is created separately with `username`
-- This lab uses `login local` so Telnet and SSH can use the same local account
+- `login local` tells the VTY lines to use the local username database
-- `username cisco secret cisco` creates the account
+- In this lab, local authentication is introduced when moving from Telnet to SSH
+- Telnet could also use `login local`, but it is not required to use the local database
+- SSH uses username-based authentication in this lab
-- `login local` tells the VTY lines to use that account
+- The same VTY lines are reused when moving from Telnet to SSH
-- The local account authenticates the remote login but does not automatically provide Privileged EXEC access
-- `enable secret` separately protects access from User EXEC mode to Privileged EXEC mode
 - Telnet provides unencrypted remote access
 - SSH provides encrypted remote access
-- SSH requires RSA keys before it can operate
+- SSH requires RSA keys
-- SSH version 2 requires an appropriate RSA key size
+- SSH version 2 was selected after generating an appropriate RSA key pair
-- RSA keys were generated before explicitly selecting SSH version 2
-- `transport input` controls which remote-management protocols may use the VTY lines
+- `transport input` controls which remote-management protocols can use the VTY lines
-- `transport input ssh` allows only SSH
+- `transport input telnet` permits only Telnet
-- `transport input telnet` allows only Telnet
+- `transport input ssh` permits only SSH
-- `transport input ssh telnet` allows both
+- `transport input telnet ssh` permits both
-- Before an explicit transport restriction was configured, the Packet Tracer devices in this lab accepted Telnet and later SSH
+- Before an explicit transport restriction was configured, the Packet Tracer devices in this lab accepted the available remote-access protocols
+- `enable secret` separately protects Privileged EXEC access
 - `access-class` applies an ACL directly to the VTY lines
-- A VTY ACL can restrict management access without blocking normal IP connectivity
+- A VTY ACL can block remote management from a source without blocking its normal network connectivity
-- VTY transport restrictions and VTY ACLs solve different problems
-- Connectivity, source authorization, protocol selection, user authentication, and privilege level are separate parts of remote management
+- Authentication, transport protocol, source authorization, and privilege level are separate controls

 ---